Android-for-Python/Android-for-Python-Users/README.md

 Hunk #1 FAILED
 ```

-Usually due to [version pinning](#version-pinning) a compile recipe, the error is due to pinning version that is incompatible with the compile recipe.
-Remove the version pin, or locally modify the recipy.
+Usually this is due to [version pinning](#version-pinning) a compile recipe, the error is due to pinning a version that is incompatible with the compile recipe.

+Remove the version pin, or locally modify the recipe.

 ## Kivy is too old